Skip to main content

 Movement and Restorative Sleep Cycles

 Regular physical activity is a potent modulator of chemical signals related to sleep.
-Exercise can by reducing stress, lowering evening cortisol levels, and promoting deeper sleep stages.
+Exercise can improve sleep quality by reducing stress, lowering evening cortisol levels, and promoting deeper sleep stages.
 The timing and intensity of exercise are important considerations.
 Engaging in moderate-intensity physical activity earlier in the day can enhance the natural decline of cortisol in the evening, preparing the body for rest.

 Vigorous exercise too close to bedtime, however, can elevate core body temperature and stimulate alerting neurotransmitters, making it harder to fall asleep.
 The body’s thermoregulation system plays a role here; a slight drop in core body temperature is a natural signal for sleep onset.
 Consistent, appropriately timed movement helps reinforce healthy circadian rhythms and supports the body’s natural sleep-promoting mechanisms.